Sentinel cell

 Sentinel cells refer to cells in the body's first line of defense, which embed themselves in tissues such as skin.

-Sentinel cells represent diverse array of cell types with the capability to monitor the presence of exogenous or potentially harmful particles and play a crucial role in recognizing and sampling signs of infection or abnormal cellular activity and/or death.
+Sentinel cells represent a diverse array of cell types with the capability to monitor the presence of exogenous or potentially harmful particles and play a crucial role in recognizing and sampling signs of infection or abnormal cellular activity and death.
 Encountering such stimuli is initiating the innate immune response.
 Their ability to recognize injurious or dangerous material is mediated by specialized pattern recognition receptors (PRR) and possess specialized function to prime naive T cells upon pathogen recognition.

 Sentinel cells can refer to specific antigen-presenting cells, such as: